georust/rinex/crx2rnx/README.md

 This generates `test_resoures/CRNX/V1/wsra0010.21o`,
 to follow `RINEX` naming conventions.

-To change that behavior and specify the output file, use `--output` or `-o`:
+To change that behavior and specify the output file yourself, use `--output` or `-o`:

 ```bash
 crx2rnx -f ../test_resoures/CRNX/V1/wsra0010.21d \